dtolnay/unicode-ident/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be licensed as just described, without any additional terms or conditions.

+### What this means for users

+If you are using unicode-ident as a dependency of your project and your project is licensed under the Apache license, MIT license or other permissive licenses, then you can freely use unicode-ident in your project and do not need to include any additional copyright notices in your project.